Azure-Samples/contoso-chat/README.md

 ```
 ### 5. Create the prompt flow runtime

-Follow the instructions and steps in the notebook `create-runtime.ipynb` under the `runtime` folder.
+Follow the instructions and steps in the notebook `create_compute_runtime.ipynb` under the `runtime` folder.

 ## Create Azure resources and populate with sample data
 ### 1. Azure AI Search service named `contoso-search`